gcrtnst/sw-luadocs-helper/docs/en/usage-capture.md

 ```

 ## Description
-The `capture` subcommand takes a screenshot of the Stormworks in-game Lua API documentation.
+The `capture` subcommand takes a screenshot of the Stormworks Lua API documentation.
 It automatically scrolls through the document to capture the entire image, rather than just the displayed area.

 Below is an example of a screenshot taken.